Alloy Artifacts |

 In 1954 the manufacturing division was separated as the Asahi Kinzoku Kōgyō Company, Ltd. in Fuse City, Osaka Prefecture.

-On August 15, 1958 the company received JIS certificate 6159 for class B4630 (open-end wrenches).
-The record for this certification can be seen in the section on the 1958 Monthly Report for JIS 6159.
-(This certification is not mentioned in the company's history.)
+On August 27, 1958 the company received JIS certificate 6159 for class B4630 (open-end wrenches) at the Fuse factory.
+The record for this certification can be seen in the 1958-10 Monthly Report for JIS 6159.
+(The monthly report provides only a range of dates, but the exact date was found in the 1962 CL.)
+[Editor's note: This certification is not mentioned in the company's history.]

-In March of 1960 the company relocated its main factory to Yao City in Osaka Prefecture.
+In March of 1960 the company relocated its main factory to 671 Minamikimoto in Yao City, Osaka Prefecture (大阪府八尾市南木本671).

-On June 6, 1961 the company received JIS certificate 8177 for class B4630.
+On June 6, 1961 the company received JIS certificate 8117 for class B4630 at the Yao factory, in both "N" and "H" grades.
 The record for this certification can be seen in the section on the 1962 JIS Summary for Class B4630.
-[Editor's note: JIS re-certification due to factory move?]

-Based on research done by the CWC site, in 1981 Shin Nihon Tool formed the Shin Nihon Forge Company by acquiring a factory from the Kita Nihon Tanzo Company in Niigata City.
+Based on research done by the CWC site, in 1981 Shin Nihon Kōgu formed Shin Nihon Tankō by acquiring a factory from the Kita Nihon Tanzo Company, a maker of wrenches operating at Higashi-Irifune in Niigata City.
 This set the stage for a merger that brought Asahi to Niigata Prefecture.

 Asahi Kinzoku Kōgyō currently offers the Revowave line of tools with ergonomic design, and a LIGHTOOLS line of wrenches with cutout handles to minimize weight.